 The Board is responsible for determining the nature and extent of the key risks that it seeks to achieve its strategic goals.
 The board should maintain sound risk management and internal control systems.

-The Board will establish formal and transparent measures to consider corporate reporting, risk management and internal control policies, and how the Board should apply to maintain appropriate relationships with company auditors.
+The Board will establish formal and transparent measures to consider corporate reporting, risk management, and internal control policies, and how the Board should apply them to maintain appropriate relationships with company auditors.

 Who has to adhere to

 All organizations listed on the London Stock Exchange’s main market are required to report on their annual reports and how the corporate governance code has been applied to the accounts according to the rules of the listing.
 Foreign companies listed in the main market will have to disclose their corporate governance practices in important ways, different from the codes they set.